Boundedness of hyperbolic varieties: Proof of

 \begin{proof} The first and second facts are well-known (see e.g., \cite[Lemma 1.1.1]{Zhang:DistributionsAlgebraicDynamics} and \cite[Theorem 4.2]{Fakhruddin:Questions}).
 The third assertion follows from injectivity of the Picard group under base change \cite[\href{https://stacks.math.columbia.edu/tag/0CDY}{Tag 0CDY}]{stacks-project} and the facts that the base change of an ample line bundle is ample \cite[\href{https://stacks.math.columbia.edu/tag/0893}{Tag 0893}]{stacks-project} and that the base change of a finite moprhism is again finite \cite[\href{https://stacks.math.columbia.edu/tag/01WL}{Tag 01WL}]{stacks-project}. \end{proof}

 We will be interested in points which are fixed by some power of a polarized dynamical system.

 \begin{definition} Let $X/L$ be a projective variety admitting a polarized dynamical system $(f,\mathcal{L})$.
-A point $x\in X(L)$ is \cdef{preperiodic for $f$} if $f^{\circ n}(x) = f^{\circ m} $ for some $m>n\geq 0$, it is called \cdef{periodic for $f$} if we may take $n = 0$.
+A point $x\in X(L)$ is \cdef{preperiodic for $f$} if $f^{\circ n}(x) = f^{\circ m}(x) $ for some $m>n\geq 0$, it is called \cdef{periodic for $f$} if we may take $n = 0$.
 We denote the preperiodic points (resp.~periodic points) of $f$ by $X_{\text{preper}(f)}$ (resp.~$X_{\text{per}(f)}$). \end{definition}

-The main result of this section is that the $K$-Kobayashi pseudo-metric on a constant $K$-analytic space assocaited to a projective variety admitting a polarized dynamical vanishes on the periodic points of a smooth projective variety $X/k$ admitting a polarized dynamical system $(f,\mathcal{L})$.
+The main result of this section is that the $K$-Kobayashi pseudo-metric on a constant $K$-analytic variety associated to a projective variety admitting a polarized dynamical vanishes on the periodic points the pullback of the polarized dynamical system.